History of Queens Park Rangers F.C.: Cup glory and promotion to the top flight

-The club were promoted as champions of Division 3 South in the 1947–48 season.
+The club was promoted as champions of Division 3 South in the 1947–48 season.
 Dave Mangnall was the manager as Rangers enjoyed four seasons in the Second division, being relegated in 1951–52.
-Tony Ingham was signed from Leeds United and went on to make most ever league appearances for QPR (519).
+Tony Ingham was signed from Leeds United and went on to make the most league appearances for QPR (519).

-Prior to the start of the 1959–60 season saw the arrival of arguably the club's greatest ever manager, Alec Stock.
-The 1960–61 season saw QPR achieve their biggest win to date – 9–2 vs Tranmere Rovers in a Division 3 match.
-In time, Stock, with the advent as chairman in the mid-60s of Jim Gregory helped to achieve a total transformation of the club and its surroundings.
+Prior to the start of the 1959–60 season was the arrival of arguably the club's greatest manager, Alec Stock.
+The 1960–61 season saw QPR achieve their biggest win to date — 9–2 vs Tranmere Rovers in a Division 3 match.
+In time, Stock, with the advent as chairman in the mid-60s of Jim Gregory, helped achieve a total transformation of the club and its surroundings.

 In 1966–67, QPR won the Division Three championship and also became the first Third Division club to win the League Cup, when on Saturday, 4 March 1967, they defeated West Bromwich Albion 3–2, (coming back from a two-goal deficit).
-As of today, it is still the only major trophy that Rangers have won.
+As of today, it is still the only major trophy that the Rangers have won.
 It was also the first League Cup Final to be held at Wembley Stadium.
 The undoubted star of the team was Rodney Marsh who scored 44 goals, but also included Les Allen, Roger Morgan and captain Mike Keen.
-They won promotion again the following year, reaching the top flight for the first time in their history.
+They won the promotion again the following year, reaching the top flight for the first time in their history.

 Unfortunately, their debut in the top division rapidly turned into an absolute disaster, as Stock was harshly sacked over the summer after missing the final three months of the promotion campaign due to illness.
-His chief coach, Bill Dodgin, Jr. took over as manager, but after a bad start to the season stepped aside in favour of Tommy Docherty, who in turn resigned after only a month, claiming that he was unable to work with the club's board.
-Les Allen was appointed as player-manager after Docherty's departure, but was unable to improve matters and the club were relegated straight back to the Second Division.
+His chief coach, Bill Dodgin, Jr., took over as manager, but after a bad start to the season he stepped aside in favour of Tommy Docherty, who in turn resigned after only a month, claiming that he was unable to work with the club's board.
+Les Allen was appointed as player-manager after Docherty's departure, but was unable to improve matters and the club was relegated straight back to the Second Division.

 Promotion again

 After relegation in the 1968–69 season, QPR spent four years back in the Second Division.
 Terry Venables joined from Spurs at the beginning of the 1969–70 season.
-Later, Rodney Marsh was sold to Manchester City, but a skilful and exciting team was built largely by Gordon Jago.
+Later, Rodney Marsh was sold to Manchester City, but a skillful and exciting team was built largely by Gordon Jago.
 This included goalkeeper Phil Parkes, striker Don Givens from Luton, winger Dave Thomas from Burnley and Marsh's replacement, the outrageously skilled Stanley Bowles.
-These new signings in addition to home grown talent such as Dave Clement, Ian Gillard, Mick Leach and captain Gerry Francis finished runners up to Burnley in 1972–73 season.
+These new signings in addition to home grown talent such as Dave Clement, Ian Gillard, Mick Leach, and captain Gerry Francis finished runners up to Burnley in 1972–73 season.